openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 ninja
 ```

 Later, using the `ninja install` command will install the SDK in C:\openenclave.
-To choose a different location, change the value specified for CMAKE_INSTALL_PATH
+To choose a different location, change the value specified for CMAKE_INSTALL_PATH.

 Similarly, to build release enclaves:
 ```cmd